-This online program is available in a flexible format easily accessed by students of diverse backgrounds.
+This asynchronous online program is available in a flexible format easily accessed by students of diverse backgrounds.
 Students with a baccalaureate degree in nutrition, as well as students at all levels of allied health and medical education, can use this program to integrate nutrition into their professional study.
 The interprofessional relationships facilitated by our courses give students exposure to the best of teamwork situations.
-More information is available from Program Director Mindy Haar, Ph.D.
-R.D., C.D.N., email@example.com.
+More information is available from Program Director Mindy Haar, Ph.D., RDN, CDN, FAND at email@example.com.

 Students in the clinical nutrition program learn through web-based coursework that includes frequent interaction among instructors and classmates.
-The NYIT library system, including Wisser Library and the medical library at NYIT's College of Osteopathic Medicine, have extensive book and journal collections, online facilities, and interlibrary loan capabilities to accommodate nutrition research.
+While there are no set meeting times, discussion board platforms utilizing audio, video, and text-based posts help maximize a sense of community within each course.
+The New York Tech library system and the medical library at NYIT College of Osteopathic Medicine have extensive book and journal collections, online facilities, and interlibrary loan capabilities to accommodate nutrition research.